Chris Webber: Detroit Pistons (2007)

 Eastern Conference Finals, leaving Webber short of an NBA Finals appearance yet again.
 Indeed, Webber performed well in the 2007 Playoffs despite receiving limited minutes.
 Webber still managed to average 10 points and 6 rebounds per game in the playoffs and shot an impressive 52.4% from the field.
 His efforts were highlighted by a game 5 performance in the Eastern Conference Finals in which Webber scored 20 points (including 5 points in the double-overtime period) on 9 of 13 shooting and grabbed 7 boards.
 Nevertheless, Detroit still lost what turned out to be the key game in the series in double overtime and Webber ended up averaging a career low 11.2 PPG in his run with the Pistons.
 During the off-season, Detroit did not re-sign Webber.
-Despite receiving lucrative proposals from teams in Europe, he was in free agency at the beginning of the regular season.
+Despite receiving a lucrative proposal from Olympiacos B.C. in Greece, he was in free agency at the beginning of the regular season.

 Return to Golden State (2008)

 On January 29, 2008, the Golden State Warriors signed Webber for the rest of the season.
 Terms of the deal were not disclosed, but the San Francisco Chronicle reported that he would receive the pro-rated veteran's minimum of $1.2 million (approximately $570,000).
 This came after a rejected offer by the Los Angeles Lakers who were trying to coax Webber in with two 10-day contracts so they could decide afterwards if they wanted him the rest of the season.
 This also put to rest talks of joining the Detroit Pistons, Dallas Mavericks, or retirement.
 He played in only nine games for the Warriors, averaging 3.9 points and 3.6 rebounds in 14 minutes per game.

-On March 25, 2008, Webber officially retired from basketball due to persistent problems with his surgically repaired knee and was waived by the Warriors.
+On March 25, 2008, Webber retired from basketball due to persistent problems with his surgically repaired knee and was waived by the Warriors.

 On March 27, 2008, Webber made his first appearance on television on Inside the NBA on TNT, alongside Charles Barkley and host Ernie Johnson.
 On April 25, 2008, TNT offered Webber a job to be a commentator for the postseason.

 On February 6, 2009, Webber returned to ARCO Arena, home of the Sacramento Kings, to participate in the ceremonies surrounding the retirement of his jersey, #4.